quay/claircore/README.md

 The libindex module exports a single interface
 ```
 type Libindex interface {
-	// Scan performs an async scan of a manifest and produces a claircore.IndexReport.
-	// Errors encountered before scan begins are returned in the error variable.
-	// Errors encountered during scan are populated in the Err field of the claircore.IndexReport
 	Index(ctx context.Context, manifest *claircore.Manifest) (ResultChannel <-chan *claircore.IndexReport, err error)
-	// IndexReport tries to retrieve a claircore.IndexReport given the image hash.
-	// bool informs caller if found.
 	IndexReport(hash string) (*claircore.IndexReport, bool, error)
 }
 ```